shivam0201/NyayaAnumana-and-INLegalLlama/README.md

 ---

-Our experiments demonstrate that incorporating diverse court data significantly boosts model accuracy, achieving approximately 90% F1-score in prediction tasks. _INLegalLlama_ not only improves prediction accuracy but also offers comprehensible explanations, addressing the need for explainability in AI-assisted legal decisions.
+Our experiments demonstrate that incorporating diverse court data significantly boosts model accuracy, achieving approximately 90% F1-score in prediction tasks. _INLegalLlama_ not only improves prediction accuracy but also offers comprehensible explanations, addressing the need for explainability in AI-assisted legal decisions.For a comprehensive overview of the experiments conducted and the corresponding results evaluated across various metrics, please refer to the main paper.

 ## Getting Started